Code-Institute-Submissions/Hockey-Club/README.md

 - Images Gallery Carousel.
 - 5 Team Pages.
 - Likes Counter (Likes stored in local storage)
+- Angular Material - Used for datepicker on IE and Mozilla as *date types* are unsupported on these browsers.

 ### Features I Would Like To Add.
 - User Based Features